| 8/1991 - 1/1994: Network Administrator, Application Support

 took place for me at Barbers Point, about 200 Chiefs attending, about

-30 selectees were subjected to various awful things -- but I surprised
+30 selectees were subjected to various awful things.
+"Fun with a purpose."

 |